Top 5 UX myths that are costing your startup money

 You can always manipulate some process elements; it’s mainly about selecting the right tools for the context and getting the most out of them.
 Of course, if we utilize all available UX tools effectively, we can significantly reduce the risk of delivering something that doesn’t make sense.

 Nevertheless, even with a limited budget, we can do something and base our decisions on data.
+Not to say that AI models can now generate fully functional mobile UI prototypes in seconds.

 UX RESEARCH SERVICES